Teoneag/Table-Editor/README.md

   - Logical NOT (!)
   - if(condition, value_if_true, value_if_false) - Returns one of two values depending on the condition.
   - concat(string1, string2, ...)
+- select column when clicking on the name
+- find a gifrecorder that also captures the mouse
+- theme changing
 - import, export to excel